Adam Afriyie: Parliamentary career

+At the 2015 general election, Afriyie was again re-elected with an increased vote share of 63.4% and an increased majority of 25,083.

+Afriyie supported Leave in the 2016 referendum, saying that "Brexit would make the UK 'safer as a nation' and 'economically more prosperous'."
+He continued to advocate on behalf of Brexit in Parliament in subsequent years.

+At the snap 2017 general election, Afriyie was again re-elected, with an increased vote share of 64.4% and a decreased majority of 22,384.
+He was again re-elected at the 2019 general election, with a decreased vote share of 58.6% and a decreased majority of 20,079.

 He is a steering committee member of the COVID Recovery Group, a group of Conservative MPs who opposed the UK government's December 2020 lockdown.
 According to The Telegraphs Christopher Hope the anti-lockdown group would be seen in Westminster as an "echo" of the Brexiteer European Research Group (ERG) of MPs, and a response by backbench Conservatives to Nigel Farage's anti-lockdown Reform UK party.

 In November 2021, HMRC filed a petition for bankruptcy against Afriyie.
 In the past a declaration of bankruptcy would have led to his disqualification as an MP, but that now only happens if a Bankruptcy Restriction Order, imposed in cases of malfeasance or culpability, is issued.
 During May 2022 the Insolvency and Companies Court adjourned the petition for three months to give him time to realise funds.
+The MP intended to defend himself in court over the petition.
 He was declared bankrupt in December 2022, owing around £1 million in taxes to HMRC and £700,000 to Barclays bank.

 In May 2022, the House of Commons standards body reprimanded Afriyie for failing to register his role as board chairman of Elite Growth, a cannabis distribution company.
 Afriyie had tried to get the Commons registry staff to retrospectively alter the records to make it to appear as if he had registered his role at the firm.
 Three years before, in 2019, the Commons standards commissioner reprimanded the MP for failing to declare income from letting his Windsor house through Airbnb for £2,000 a night.

-In July 2022, Afriyie announced he would stand down at the next general election.
+In July 2022, Afriyie announced that he would not seek re-election at the 2024 general election.

 Personal life

 In May 2004, Adam and Romi Afriyie won a libel case against The Mail on Sunday over a published article, "What IDS's Mr Perfect didn't tell Tory bosses".
 The article was called a "hatchet job" by Darcus Howe in the New Statesman.
 In August 2005 he married his second and current wife Tracy-Jane (née Newell), a barrister and former wife of Kit Malthouse, then deputy leader of Westminster City Council.

-In February 2013, Afriyie's wealth was estimated at £13 million to £100 million.
-As of 2013, Afriyie owned a large house in Westminster, as well as "The Priory" in Old Windsor.
+In February 2013, prior to his bankruptcy case in 2019, Afriyie's wealth was estimated at £13 million to £100 million.
+As of 2013, Afriyie owned a house in Westminster, as well as "The Priory" in Old Windsor.

-In November 2021, HMRC submitted a petition to the high court to have Afriyie declared bankrupt for unpaid taxes.
-The MP intended to defend himself in court over the petition.
-On 13 December 2022, Afriyie was declared bankrupt at the High Court of Justice: he owed around £1 million in taxes to HMRC and £700,000 to Barclays bank.